Pratt Fine Arts’ Project Third (P3) 2020 Presents

 Decolonial Art Pedagogies is a collaboration between Art and Design Education, Center for Teaching and Learning, Fine Arts, Franklin Furnace Archive, Performance and Performance Studies, and Social Science and Cultural Studies’ The Global South Center.

-In order to tackle this question, Pratt Fine Arts’ Project Third (P3) and its Institute-wide collaborators seek to introduce decolonial approaches to art education based on Indigenous knowledges, local histories, and histories of settlement that allow for cross-disciplinary dialogue; led by Indigenous artists, academics, and activists.
+In order to tackle this question, Pratt Fine Arts’ Project Third (P3) seeks to introduce decolonial approaches to art and art education based on Indigenous knowledges, local histories, art, and histories of settlement that allow for cross-disciplinary dialogue; led by Indigenous artists, academics, and activists.

 By acknowledging Indigenous lands and sovereignty at Pratt and initiating a conversation that thus far remains largely absent at the Institute, we can begin to engage in a self-reflexive process around our pedagogical models and start to implement decolonial approaches to: